 U.R.1.2.
 For Systems used to Weigh Commodities other than Grain. - The number of scale divisions shall not be less than 500 nor greater than 10 000.
-[Nonretroactive as of January 1, 1987] (Added 1986)

 - UR.2.1.
 Protection from Environmental Factors.
 The indicating elements, the lever system or load cells, the load-receiving element, and any permanently installed test weights shall be adequately protected from environmental factors such as wind, weather, and RFI that may adversely affect the operation or performance of the system. - UR.2.2.
 Foundation, Supports, and Clearance.
 The foundation and supports of any system shall be such as to provide strength, rigidity, and permanence of all components, and clearance shall be provided around all live parts so that no contact can result before or during operation of the system.